baleboy/balenet/content/work/tizen.md

 One thing that Intel does very well is open source, and I learned a lot about open source development and licensing, which is something I had only a cursory undestanding of up to this point.

 At Nokia, the program manager was the "hero", the person who called the shots, taking engineers from engineering managers and molding them into a team that delivered a product.
 At Intel however the project/program manager was more of a support role, whereas the real power resided with engineerng managers.
 I could see with my own eyes the difference between a true "matrix organization" and a "functional" one.

+To be frank, this was perhaps the least favorite of the jobs I've had.
+Intel was a great pleace to work, and the Open Source Technology Center had some wonderful people, but you could tell from the start that Tizen itself was a dead end.
+I was happy when it was over and I could move on to my next assignment.